MagTek-PaulDeignan/MagTekDocs/docs/services/RMS/SystemRequirements.md

 * The specific SCRA model in use.
 * The configuration options provided by MagTek.

+> [!IMPORTANT]
-Important: Some commands may require a device reset.
+> Important: Some commands may require a device reset.
-* Refer to the Programmer's Manual for your particular device to see which commands are affected.
+> Refer to the Programmer's Manual for your particular device to see which commands are affected.
 (See Appendix B Related Documentation.)